Rancho Calaveras Car Accident and Personal Injury Lawyer

 - Information about your insurance policies, such as whether you have underinsured/uninsured motorist coverage.

-With this information in hand, I can analyze whether you have a legal claim.
-I can also better know whether you were involved in a major type of accident that I focus my practice on.
-If not, I’ll be happy to refer you to another Rancho Calaveras car accident lawyer who can help.Rancho Calaveras Car Accident and Personal Injury Lawyers
+With this information, we can analyze whether you have a legal claim.
+We can also better know whether you were involved in a major accident on which we focus our practice.
+If not, we'll gladly refer you to another Rancho Calaveras car accident lawyer who can help.Rancho Calaveras Personal Injury Lawyer

-I’m Ed Smith, a Rancho Calaveras personal injury attorney.
-Car accidents and other personal injury accidents are what I do.
-If you or a loved one has been injured, please pick up the phone and give me a call, 209.227.1931 or 800.404.5400.
-I offer free, friendly, and fair advice to anyone in distress who needs legal help.
-You can also reach me online by filling out a contact form.
+If you or a loved one has been injured, please call our injury lawyers at (209) 227-1931 or (800) 404-5400.
+We offer free, friendly, and fair advice to anyone in distress who needs legal help.
+You can also reach us online by filling out a contact form.